drmikeuk/campus92/regPersonal.md

 ## Personal details

-Please check the details below and complete any additional fields.
+Please check the details below and update or add any new data.

 <label for="religion">What is your religion?</label>